 We also enjoyed dinner at a tapas bar near our hotel.
 The food and sangria were amazing and the prices were good.
 We were unfortunate with a mean-spirited waiter, but the food made up for it.

 Calafell is a nice town filled with friendly locals.
 One of them even let my friend come inside his apartment on the top floor of a nearby building.
 He showed her a unique view of the town, let her take some photos and told her the entire history of Calafell.

 There are things to do other than swimming, like nordic walking and other group activities.
 No street vendors will disturb your peace on your way to the store or on the beach.
-But best of all, if you get bored of the tranquility of the town, you can buy cheap train tickets from the centrally-located station and go to one of the neighbor towns like Tarragona and Sitges.
-There’s Barcelona too of course, just 40 minutes away.
+But best of all, if you get bored of the tranquility of the town, you can buy cheap train tickets.
+The station is centrally-located and can take you to one of the neighbor towns like Tarragona and Sitges.
+Barcelona is also just 40 minutes away.
 I will definitely return to Calafell again someday, and who knows, I might even run into you there!

 You can find more of my articles written for IWAP’s The Bridge here.